Culture of the Asante Empire: Goldweights

-Gold was an fundamental part of Asante art.
+Gold was a fundamental part of Asante art.
 The Asante just like all Akan kingdoms, used goldweights called abramo to measure gold dust.
 Most goldweights are miniature representations of West African cultural items such as the adinkra symbols, plants, animals and people.
 The earliest weights have been dated from 1400 to 1700 AD.
 The weights were carved and cast through the lost wax technique.